zendesk/arturo/README.md

       signed_in? && signed_in_person.can?(:manage_features)
     end

-### <span id='thingsthathavefeatures'>Things that Have Features</span>
+### <span id='featurerecipients'>Feature Recipients</span>

-`Arturo.thing_that_has_features` is a block that is run in the context of a Controller or View instance.
-Like `Arturo.permit_management`, it is configued in `config/initializers/arturo_initializer.rb`.
+Clients of Arturo may want to deploy new features on a per-user, per-project, per-account, or other basis.
+For example, it is likely Twitter deployed "#newtwitter" on a per-user basis.
+Conversely, Facebook -- at least in its early days -- may have deployed features on a per-university basis.
+It wouldn't make much sense to deploy a feature to one user of a Basecamp project but not to others, so 37Signals would probably want a per-project or per-account basis.

+`Arturo.feature_recipient` is intended to support these many use cases.
+It is a block that returns the current "thing" (a user, account, project, university, ...) that is a member of the category that is the basis for deploying new features.
+Like `Arturo.permit_management`, it is configured in `config/initializers/arturo_initializer.rb`.
 It should return an `Object` that responds to `#id`.
 If you want to deploy features on a per-user basis, a reasonable implementation might be

     Arturo.thing_that_has_features do
       current_user